 Let us explain the meaning of the “test.”
 Some tests examine what you state you are in at present.
 A maths exam will test whether you know algebra.
 A blood test will analyse the cholesterol or iron in your blood.
 This type of test measures the current state of a person.

 But there is another context in which we use the notion of a test.
 If a person undergoes a testing situation, a moment of unusual responsibility at work, a physically enduring experience, this experience is in fact a growth experience.
 The person emerges stronger, he has grown and learned from the experience.
 A soldier undergoing the “testing” experience of basic training emerges more professional, more resilient, and competent.
 In this test I emerge changed.
 The test does not examine the current state of being.
 The test challenges a person allowing them to grow, to change.
 One merges different than one enters.

 It is this second classification of the term "test" which, I believe, the Rashbam is referring to here.
 This is a process of growth, of transformation.
 This is an educational opportunity.
 The Rashbam explains that God is teaching the Jewish people the most basic of lessons.
 That the national fortune of this people is tied up with their adherence to the word of God.
 This lesson will become a central motif, a fundamental theme of the Bible.
 God shows them how He can provide for their basic necessities.
 At the same time, God begins to talk about Torah and a new way of life.
 The verse tells us that they were taught “Statute and judgments”.
-According to RASHI, it was here that God presented with their first commandments.
+According to RASHI, it was here that God presented

 It is a ploy.
 The people need water.
 God gives it to them.
 He demonstrates the simple fact that He is their provider.
 BUT at the same time, he begins to teach them His code of living.
 His condition for relationship is a lifestyle of Mitzvot.